hipercompl/fbdb/doc/fbdb_guide.md

 - `pageSize` (int) - the page size (in bytes) of the database to be created, relevant only when calling `createDatabase`, otherwise ignored.
 Default: `4096`.
 - `dbCharset` (string) - the default character encoding of the database to be created, relevant only when calling `createDatabase`, otherwise ignored.
 Default: `"UTF8"`.
 Keep in mind, that `dbCharset` defines the character set of the newly created database, and not the client character set for the connection (which, as was already mentioned, is always UTF-8).
     > Please note, that if you wish to create a database without a default encoding, you have to explicitly pass `dbCharset="NONE"` (otherwise UTF-8 will be set as the database encoding).
+- `dbCollation` (string) - the default collation rules of the database to be created.
+It has to be a **valid collation** name for the database **character set**. *fbfb* does not check if the collation is viable for the given character set.
+If it's not, the database server will report an error.
+    > Currently, the Firebird protocol doesn't let you specify the default collation in the DPB (database parameter buffer).
+To work around this limitation, the collation is set via a query (`ALTER CHARACTER SET`), which executed automatically right after the database gets created.

+    > **NOTICE**: if you specify an invalid collation for the given character set, the database will be created anyway.
+The default collation is altered **after** the database has been created.
+Even if it fails, the database is already there (with the default collation).
 - `transactionFlags` (`Set<FbTrPar>`) - a set of flags, defining the transaction isolation level, lock resolution mode, table reservation and access mode, used as defaults for all transactions in this database connection.
 The flags are defined in the `FbTrPar` enumeration.
 The following constants are available:
     - access mode options:
         - `read`,